I would like to turn to a series of scriptures we often come to during the pre-Passover and the Days of Unleavened Bread time.

 I Corinthians 5:1-5 It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles—that a man has his father's wife!
 And you [the Corinthians] are puffed up, and have not rather mourned, that he who has done this deed might be taken away from among you.
 For I indeed, as absent in body but present in spirit, have already judged (as though I were present) him who has so done this deed.
 In the name of our Lord Jesus Christ, when you are gathered together, along with my spirit, with the power of our Lord Jesus Christ, deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.

 Here in I Corinthians 5 we have the clearest example of disfellowshipping recorded in the Bible.
 And we see that it is for one of the most scandalous sins—an incestuous relationship between a church member and his father’s wife.
-As Paul says, such things were not even talked about in the world of his day, and if you think about the world of his day, and the church he was writing to, that is something to say!
+As Paul says, such things were not even talked about in the world of his day, and if you think about the world of his day, and the church he was writing to, that is saying something!
 It shows you how perverse this sin was.

 Even in our own world, this sort of thing is only talked about on cable stations late at night, though it is getting worse and worse all the time.